 Pitch 2, 140’ (The Triangular Roof) 5.8: Climb 50 feet of broken rock (careful).
 You can avoid the loose rock in the chimney by going left or right.
 Climb up cracks to the prominent triangular roof (either directly or, more easily, going from left to right).
 Belaying on the face above the roof is safer and cleaner than going to the ledge.
 (Lots of loose rock on the ledge).

 [Historical note: the triangular roof is quite "geologically young", having formed about 1968-69 due to rockfall.
 Prior to that time the old ConnCourse route climbed an inside corner to a set of "rising steps" on a slab.
 R. Hall]

-Pitch 5: The climbing degrades into classic Cannon rockaneering.
-From the belay, walk left about 30 feet to a dike, make a tricky move and then climb easy ledges trending right to another long ledge.
-Belay near the left side of a huge fallen pillar.
+Pitch 5, 160’ (The Boulder Problem) 5.7: From the belay, walk left about 30 feet to a dike, make a tricky move (“The Boulder Problem”) and then climb an easy slab up to a grassy ledge (optional belay).
+Follow cracks up the next face, trending right past a tricky sequence requiring good balance and a cool head to get to another long ledge.
+Go to the right and belay near the left side of a huge fallen pillar.

-Return to start of route: [From Krutz in the comment section] Walk down the descent trail about 30 minutes.
+Return to start of route: [From Krutz in the comment section] Walk down the descent trail about 20 minutes.
 Look for faint climbers trail that cuts hard right where the main trail hangs a left (about halfway down, where the steepness starts to ease off).
 Better to be too low than too high.
 You should emerge at the base of the slabs.
 From there, it's about 15 minutes walk back to the start of MG.